 We tend to travel to places that we can easily find or where we can easily get to, ignoring the fact that we can miss so many hidden treasures of the world.
-For those of you who are ready to get out of their comfort zone and want to see what it really means to be breathless, I have the perfect destination for you – Ochiul Beiului Lake (Romanian: Lacul Ochiul Beiului).
+For those of you who are ready to get out of their comfort zone and want to see what it really means to be breathless, I have the perfect destination for you, located in Romania – Ochiul Beiului Lake (Romanian: Lacul Ochiul Beiului).
 This amazing part of the world also has other natural beauties for you, such as Beusnita Waterfall (Cascada Beusnita), The Devil’s Lake (Lacul Dracului) and Bigar Waterfall (Cascada Bigar).

 What can you expect?

 The following list of sights is meant to be explored in about two days, but keep in mind that there is a lot more to be discovered.
 Some sights can be reached by car, but some can be reached only by foot.
 This trip is suitable for everyone, no matter their age.
 If you are wondering what’s the best time to visit, then the answer is definitely in the spring, so that you can see the rivers, springs and waterfalls at their highest water volume.
 First, remember that when you travel it’s not all about the destination, it’s also about the journey itself.
 Your new adventure will take place in south-western Romania, more precisely in Nerei-Beusnita Gorges National Park (Parcul National Cheile Nerei-Beusnita).
 This place has been on my travel list for more than 10 years, and now I can finally share my “little hidden gem” with the world!

 To enter the reservation you will need to pay a next to nothing fee (5 lei which is just a little over 1 euro).
 You will be able to drive by car only up to a trout farm, where there is also a campsite.
 Depending on the moment of the day when you get there, you can either camp and continue your trip the next day, or you can park your car and get going by foot.